nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

         otbr-web &
         、、、

-<a name="check-spi-dev"></a>
+<a name="check-spi-device"></a>

+##### Check SPI device

-**Note: The SPI device name may change on i.MX93 FRDM , you can use the "ls /dev/spidev*" command to check the specific SPI device name.**
+**Note: The SPI device name may change on i.MX 93 FRDM , you can use the "ls /dev/spidev*" command to check the specific SPI device name.**

-#### Check the SPI device name for i.MX93 FRDM
         $ ls /dev/spidev*
         /dev/spidev2.0

-This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi://***/dev/spidev2.0***?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "
+This means that you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi://***/dev/spidev2.0***?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

 <a name="check-gpio-device"></a>

+##### Check GPIO device

 **Note: The GPIO device may change, you can use the "gpioinfo" command or "gpiodetect" command to determine gpio-reset-device and gpio-int-device.**

-##### Check gpiochip for i.MX93 FRDM, i.MX93 EVK, i.MX91 EVK, i.MX91 QSB and i.MX91 FRDM:
+###### Check gpiochip for i.MX 93 FRDM, i.MX 93 EVK, i.MX 91 EVK, i.MX 91 QSB, and i.MX 91 FRDM:

-For example, in the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip0" (whose line 1 is "IWxxx_NB_IND_RST_15_4" as shown by the output of gpioinfo) for the reset functionality.
+For example, in the following case, you need use "gpio-reset-device=/dev/gpiochip0" (whose line 1 is "IWxxx_NB_IND_RST_15_4" as shown by the output of gpioinfo) for the reset functionality.
 Similarly, use "gpio-int-device=/dev/gpiochip5" (whose line 10 is "IWxxx_NB_SPI_INT" as shown by the output of gpioinfo) for interrupt functionality.
-This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "
+This means that you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

         $ gpioinfo
         gpiochip0 - 8 lines: